rimjhimroy/Transposon-80-80-80/README.md

 Biopython

 ### The scripts `full_blast.py` and `query_coverage.py` should be in path.
-Put the following line with the absolute path of Transposon-80-80-80 in the .bashrc or .bash_profile
+#Put the following line with the absolute path of Transposon-80-80-80 in the .bashrc or .bash_profile
-`export PATH=PATH/TO/Transposon-80-80-80:$PATH`
+#`export PATH=PATH/TO/Transposon80-80-80:$PATH`

 ## Minimalist installation of dependencies using conda
 ### Setup Conda (you have to do it only once)